I feel pulled in a couple of different directions with this post.

 The other thing I often use my food scale for is preparing some of the foods I bring to work for lunches (14 chips anyone?).

-In the pictures below I’ve told the scale that one serving of pita chips (whole grain!) is 28 grams, and that each serving is 17 grams of carbohydrate.
-In this picture you can see that I have 30 grams of pita chips, and the scale calculates that those extra 2 grams (weight) equals one more gram (nutrient) of carbohydrate.
+In the pictures below I’ve told the scale that one serving of pita chips (whole grain!) is 28 grams and that each serving is 17 grams of carbohydrate.
+In this picture, you can see that I have 30 grams of pita chips, and the scale calculates that those extra 2 grams (weight) equal one more gram (nutrient) of carbohydrate.

 As I was weighing and bagging, I did find that there is about a two-second delay between placing the food on the scale and getting the calculation.
 It takes some getting used to but was not a major distraction.